droneswarmufpe/aerial-autonomy-stack/README.md

 ![interface](https://github.com/user-attachments/assets/71b07851-42dd-45d4-a9f5-6b5b00cd85bc)

 > [!NOTE]
-> On a low-mid range laptop—i7-11 with 16GB RAM and RTX 3060—AAS simulates three PX4 quads with camera and LiDAR at 99% real-time-factor (note that ArduPilot faster physics updates and more complex worlds have higher computational demands).
+> On a low-mid range laptop—i7-11 with 16GB RAM and RTX 3060—AAS simulates three PX4 quads with camera and LiDAR at **99% real-time-factor** (note that ArduPilot faster physics updates and more complex worlds have higher computational demands).
 Make sure you run `sudo prime-select nvidia` and rebooted to effectively leverage GPU compute.

 ### Fly a Mission

-In one of the `QUAD` or `VTOL` Xterm terminals:
+In any of the `QUAD` or `VTOL` Xterm terminals:
 ```sh
 ros2 run mission mission --ros-args -r __ns:=/Drone$DRONE_ID -p use_sim_time:=true            # This mission is a simple takeoff, followed by an orbit, and landing for any vehicle
 ```